Information We Collect and How We Use It

 We respond to all requests that we receive from individuals who wish to exercise their data protection rights in accordance with applicable data protection laws.
 You may have the following rights depending on the country in which you live:

 Data Storage and Maintenance

-Armstrong may share personal data with its service providers (e.g. a company that physically stores data on computer servers) to manage a business account or when otherwise permitted or required by law.
+Armstrong may share personal data with its service providers to process a business transaction or when otherwise permitted or required by law.
 Armstrong service providers are required by contract to adhere to the same data protection laws that Armstrong follows to further ensure data security.